Pressurization / Depressurization of aircraft - technical information and advice

 Any depressurization occurring at altitudes greater than 3000 meters (10 000 ft) requires the aircraft to rapidly descend below 2400 meters (8000 ft) or at a minimum safety altitude.
 Do not panic if you feel a rapid descent of the aircraft.
 The pilots follow the procedures for such situations.

 In the depressurization process, oxygen masks are activated.
-Oxygen mask it is part of the emergency system.
-In case of uncontrolled decompression, the oxygen mask automatically falls above / in front of the passenger seats.
-In each row there is an additional mask (3 places - 4 masks).
-The oxygen mask is made of a yellow silicone material and elastic bands for attachment.
-They can also be provided with a pouch, which is attached to the tube connected to the oxygen source.
+Oxygen mask is part of the emergency system.
+In the event of uncontrolled decompression, the oxygen mask automatically falls over / in front of the passenger seats.
+There is an extra mask on each row (3 seats - 4 masks).
+The oxygen mask is made of a yellow silicone material and elastic bands for fixing.
+They can also be provided with a bag, which is attached to the tube connected to the oxygen source.
 Careful!
 This bag does not swell.
 It acts as a concentrator or recirculator.

 The oxygen mask provides oxygen to the passengers, during which the pilots lower the aircraft to the safety ceiling of 2400 meters (8000 ft).
 The oxygen is not unlimited.
 It was calculated for several minutes (up to 15 minutes), the time required for the plane to reach the altitude of 2400 meters where the air is breathable.